 1/2 cup pesto (prepared or fresh)*

 1/2 cup breadcrumbs

-*Tip: See below for a quick, delicious pesto recipe.
+*Tip: Make your own pesto!
 You’ll never eat prepared pesto out of a jar ever again.
 Okay, maybe you will because it’s easy, but seriously, this stuff is good.
 Make it.

 1. Preheat oven to 400°F. Spray a 13x9x2 baking dish with vegetable spray.

 2. Cook pasta according to package directions.
 Drain and set aside.

 2. Heat olive oil in a small saucepan, then sauté onion until soft and translucent.